-If you want to count the number of visible items in a filtered list, you can use the SUBTOTAL function, which automatically ignores rows that are hidden by a filter.
+To count the number of visible rows in a filtered list, you can use the SUBTOTAL function, which automatically ignores rows that are hidden by a filter.
+In the example shown, the formula in cell C2 is:

 The SUBTOTAL function can perform calculations like COUNT, SUM, MAX, MIN, and more.
-(For a full list, see the table here).
 What makes SUBTOTAL especially interesting and useful is that it automatically ignores items that are not visible in a filtered list or table.
 This makes it ideal for showing how many items are visible in a list, the subtotal of visible rows, etc.

 Following the example in the image above, to count the number of non-blank rows visible when a filter is active, use: